 Festival del Verano Negro

 The Festival del Verano Negro is the nation’s largest celebration of Afro-Peruvian culture and one of the most important events in the Ica region.
 Chincha is Peru’s cultural capital when it comes to African heritage, and the two-week festival is a joyous celebration of Afro-Peruvian customs.
-Expect plenty of dancing, gastronomic fairs, poetry competitions, street parades and more.
+Expect plenty of dancing, poetry competitions, street parades, costumes, craft fairs, and more.